fieldsend/hypervolume/README.md

 HypervolumeEstimator interface.
-In terms of computational efficiency, the real choice is between the EfficientIncrementalHypervolumeEstimator class (which limits the number of MC samples to use to refine the estimate each generation) and DynamicHypervolumeEstimator which has a ceiling on time spent _after_ perviously non-dominated MC samples are re-checked if the estimated Pareto set has changed
+In terms of computational efficiency, the real choice is between the EfficientIncrementalHypervolumeEstimator class (which limits the number of MC samples to use to refine the estimate each generation) and DynamicHypervolumeEstimator which has a ceiling on time spent _after_ previously non-dominated MC samples are re-checked if the estimated Pareto set has changed